filipeqs/portfolio/README.md

 ## Customize

-All data are on the data.js file.
+All data are on the data.js file

 ```bash
 src/data/data.js